Sunil-Pradhan/javascript-cheatsheet/README.md

 In other words, when you pass a function into another function as an argument then its called a **callback function**.

+Call back function is of two types:

+* Synchronous
+* Asynchronous

 **Example(without parameter):**

 ```javascript